tel9980/dynv6/README.md

 5. Create a cron job.
 Example script on /opt and check every hour: sudo crontab -e
    0 * * * * /opt/dynv6.sh &>/dev/null 2>&1

+Also, you can put a link to script on dhclient-exit-hooks.d: sudo ln -s /opt/dynv6.sh /etc/dhcp/dhclient-exit-hooks.d/dynv6.sh

 Done!